Syllabus

 mtsou@mail.sdsu.edu

 Lectures: The lectures will focus on the theories and principles behind the Internet mapping and distributed GIServices.
 There are two sessions for the lecture part.
 The first session (I) will focus on the theories and principles of Internet Mapping and distributed GIServices.
-The second session (II) will focus on the actual web authoring skills and software configuration with Internet connection.
+The second session (II) will focus on the actual web applications.
+Each student will select two weeks during the semester to introduce one Internet GIS (or mobile GIS) application per week (20 minutes per student) and discuss the technology, usability, target users, and business models of the selected Internet GIS applications (details will be announced in the blackboard).

-Lab Exercises: The lab exercises will focus on the practical installation and web design training for Internet map servers.
+Lab Exercises: The lab exercises will focus on the practical installation and web design training for Internet mapping services.
 Students must attend each lab session.
-Lab exercises focus on the training of Internet Mapping skills by using FrontPage software, and ArcIMS GIS package.
+Lab exercises focus on the training of Internet Mapping skills and various Web Map Applications by using Web authoring software, and Web mapping packages, and programming languages.

 Graduate students will have an additional assignment (literature review in their specialty areas with the Internet application).
 Additional 10% The literature review will ask the students to gather the following information:

-1. Find out TWO web sites which focus on your own special areas (hydrology, urban geography, etc.), and write a few paragraphs to introduce the web site in HTML format.
-(Put the results on your assigned Web page).
+1. Find out TWO web sites which focus on your own special areas (hydrology, urban geography, etc.), and write a 300 words paragraph to introduce EACH web site in HTML format.
+(Publish the writing on the personal Web page).

-2. Write an essay about the impact of Internet on your own specialty group and identify the potential connections of the Internet applications with your own study area. (two or three pages and put the essay on your Web page).
+2. Write an essay about the impact of Internet on your own specialty group and identify the potential connections of the Internet applications with your own study area.
+(1000 words and publish the essay on the personal Web page).

-(Graduate student assignment due day is May 3, 2007 – one week before the final presentation).
+(Graduate student assignment due day is one week before the final group project presentation).

-Additional Readings: (electronic copies in the Z:/data/readings/ drive)
+Additional Readings: (electronic copies in the Blackboard reading folder).

 http://www.cs.sfu.ca/CC/365/mark/material/notes/Chap1/VBushArticle/